THE IEA IS GETTING ON TRACK

 The IEA’s formal governance structure answers to its member countries, but most formal meetings also include an entity called the Energy Business Council (EBC) made up of companies with fossil fuel interests.
 The EBC’s stated purpose is to provide the IEA with a “reality check of its analysis” and to ensure its relevance to the industry.
 Energy companies are also regularly consulted by the IEA and participate in its working groups and in advisory bodies.

-The defenders of the current business-as-usual approach fall back on a similar set of arguments – all of which are debunked below.
+For years, the defenders of the business-as-usual approach fell back on a similar set of arguments – all of which are debunked below.

 In light of the recent IPCC special report on 1.5°C and the Paris Agreement, IEA scenarios must include a reasonable chance at meeting this goal.
 As climate science has improved, the significant risks associated with exceeding 1.5°C are becoming increasingly clear.
 Influential institutions like the IEA must keep up to the changing science.

-The IEA also says that the SDS sets a course for net zero by 2070.
+The IEA has said that the SDS sets a course for net zero by 2070.
 However, the IPCC 1.5°C report gives us a clear deadline of 2050 for achieving net-zero.
 Falling 20 years short on ambition is unacceptable.
+In contrast, the NZE scenario reaches net zero across the energy sector by 2050.

 The IEA claims the SDS would lead to 1.7 to 1.8°C of warming, by comparing it with scenarios requiring new technologies to suck 10-20 Gt/yr of carbon dioxide out of the air.
 Models’ reliance on untested negative emissions technologies is increasingly controversial in the scientific community (see our Resources section); this level of deployment could require equivalent to 25-86% of the world’s arable and crop-growing land.
-The IEA itself considers this level unfeasible.
+The IEA itself considers this level unfeasible – yet still relies on high levels of negative emissions technologies in the NZE scenario as well.

 Trillions of dollars of energy investment and countless political decisions are made based on the WEO scenarios.
 Shifting them will have a huge impact on global energy decision making and financial flows.